Fuco1/smartparens/README.md

 These functions never signal the "Unbalanced parentheses" scan error and by default jump to the beginning or end of next/previous sexp, which is reasonable behaviour.
 If there is some special behaviour, it is documented.

+**New (r96)**: If you want to also operate on symbols that are not wrapped, such as `(defun >name-of-fun< (arg) nil)` (leq/geq mark the symbol boundary), set `sp-navigate-consider-symbols` to `t`.
+Emacs built-in functions `forward-sexp` and `backward-sexp` recognize these as "expressions".
+If you set this option to `t`, all functions where it makes sense (that is, not unwrapping functions etc.) will consider symbols a balanced expressions. *Strings* enclosed with "" are also considerd as being one symbol.

 Lastly, the navigation with expressions where opening and closing pair is the same is troublesome, as it is impossible to detect the beginning and end without maintaining a count in the whole buffer (e.g. what font-lock-mode does with strings). **Therefore, at the moment, these are not recognized as balanced expressions**.
 If you have an idea for a good heuristic or a method to fix this, please file an issue with the suggestion.

 Here's a quick summary for each navigation function:

 * `sp-forward-sexp` - Jump *after* the next balanced expression.
-If inside one, jump after its closing pair.
+If inside one and there is no forward exp., jump after its closing pair.
 * `sp-backward-sexp` - Jump *before* the previous balanced expression.
-If inside one, jump before its opening pair.
+If inside one and there is no previous exp., jump before its opening pair.
 * `sp-down-sexp` - Jump *after* the opening pair of next balanced expression.
 This effectively descends one level down in the "expression hierarchy".
 If inside one, jump *after* its opening pair.
 This can be used to quickly navigate to the beginning of current balanced expression.
 * `sp-backward-down-sexp` - Jump *before* the closing pair of previous balanced expression.
 If inside one, jump *before* its closing pair.
 This can be used to quickly navigate to the end of current balanced expression.
 * `sp-up-sexp` - Jump up one level from the current balanced expression.
 This means skipping all the enclosed expressions within *this* and then jumping *after* the closing pair.
 For example `(if (= a b) | (some call) (some other call))` -> `(if ...)|`.